apike/allenpike.com/_posts/2025-05-31-figma-slides-beautiful-disaster.md

 ----

-Update: A PM at Figma [has helpfully taken this feedback to the team](https://news.ycombinator.com/item?id=44152221), and says they do see this flow as needing to be bulletproof.
+*Update*: A PM at Figma [has graciously taken this feedback to the team](https://news.ycombinator.com/item?id=44152221), and says they do see this flow as needing to be bulletproof.
 That’s great to hear, since there's a lot to like about Figma Slides.
 I look forward to a world where Figma’s new products graduate from fascinating to boringly reliable. 🌟